 Leads: Angelina Jolie-Pitt and Brad Pitt in their respective leading roles; with the support cast consisting of Niels Arestrup (“War Horse” (2011)), Mélanie Laurent (“Enemy” (2013)) and Melvil Poupaud (“Laurence, Anyway” (2012)).
 This movie marks the married couple’s first collaboration since “Mr. and Mrs. Smith” (2005).

-Analysis: The intention here is clear: to film something melancholically beautiful and neurotically deep, but the story appears so amateur-written it looks more as though it was just one of the “whims” of the writer to put something like this on screen, rather than a product of some serious and well thought-out sequence.
+Analysis: The intention here is clear: to film something melancholically beautiful and neurotically deep, but the story appears so amateur-written it looks more as though it was just one of the “whims” of the writer to put something like this on screen, rather than a product of some serious and well thought-out plan.

-The pros could be the nostalgia for 1960s-1970s French art-house productions, two celebrity giants to observe, interesting support cast, and the beautiful shots of a French countryside.
+The pros could be the nostalgia for the 1960s-1970s French art-house productions, two celebrity giants to observe, interesting supporting cast, and the beautiful shots of a French countryside.
 The cons could be too many too count, from the lack of depth, intelligence and a viable story to the lack of everything else.
 Quite unfortunately, the story looks as though it would mediate successfully between pretentiousness and boredom, and back again, paying a special tribute to some done-to-death soap opera once in awhile.

 Conclusion: The film looks as unimaginative as its title and synopsis; there is an attempt to mimic French art-house-style films, and the two beautiful people to observe, but if the director and the leads were not well-known stars, the film would not have passed the approval of even the most desperate and low-budget production teams.